19 Best Colorants For Epoxy Resin

 best colorants for resin golden fluid

-Available in a vast array of colors, including both traditional hues and unique specialty shades, Golden Fluid Acrylics offer artists the opportunity to achieve a wide spectrum of effects in their work.
+Available in pretty much every color, including both traditional hues and unique specialty shades, Golden Fluid Acrylics give artists the opportunity to have a wide spectrum of effects in their work.

 Their fluid nature makes them ideal for a range of artistic applications, including painting, pouring, and resin art.
 And a top choice for how to make resin opaque.